Why Real-Time ASR Needs a Better Streaming Pipeline

-Let’s explore how to turn live audio streams into business value!
+Let’s dive into how SenseVoice turns live audio streams into reliable, real-time transcription.

 1. The Modern Real-Time Speech Stack: WebRTC + SenseVoice